 The tasting is only $15 and includes six different wines.
 Tastings may be shared, and if you buy a bottle or two they will waive the tasting fee.
 After tasting their wines you will certainly want to purchase some.
 There are outdoor tables at which to sit or you may have the honor of tasting inside at the table once owned by Charles Shaw.
 We opted to taste inside since it had been raining out.

-As much as I loved the Sangiovese I was even more taken with the last wine, the 2006 Phenomenon ($50).
+As much as I loved the Sangiovese I was even more taken with the last wine, the Benessere 2006 Phenomenon ($50).
 This is a Cabernet Sauvignon, Sangiovese, and Merlot Syrah blend that the winery says is “made in the tradition of the grand Super Tuscan wines of Italy.”
 It is 56% Cab and 37% Sangiovese, 5% Merlot and 2% Syrah.
 It is a rather intense wine, complex, interesting and bold but very drinkable now.
 With a blackberry aroma and cherry with blackberry on the palate, good tannins, firm grip and a luscious, layered mid palate, it was great alone but would pair well with food.
 Both of us simply loved it and found it to be one of the best wines we have encountered in Napa.
 I doubt if you will find any other wine in Napa Valley that tastes at all like this wine.
 They had a special sale on so if you bought three bottles it was 20% off, making this wine only $33 a bottle.
-It is well worth the $50 but at $33 it has to be one of the all time best wine deals we’ve ever encountered.
+It is well worth the $50 but at $33 it is a fantastic deal.

 1010 Big Tree RdSaint Helena, CA 94574